South Sulawesi

 South Sulawesi (Sulawesi Selatan; Lontara: ᨔᨘᨒᨓᨙᨔᨗ ᨔᨛᨒᨈ) is a province in the southern peninsula of Sulawesi, Indonesia.
 The Selayar Islands archipelago to the south of Sulawesi is also part of the province.
-The capital and largest city is Makassar.
 The province is bordered by Central Sulawesi and West Sulawesi to the north, the Gulf of Bone and Southeast Sulawesi to the east, Makassar Strait to the west, and Flores Sea to the south.

 The 2010 census estimated the population as 8,032,551, which makes South Sulawesi the most populous province on the island (46% of the population of Sulawesi is in South Sulawesi), and the sixth most populous province in Indonesia.
-At the 2020 Census, this had risen to 9,073,509, and the official estimate as of mid-2024 was 9,463,390 (comprising 4,701,970 males and 4,761,410 females).
+At the 2020 Census, this had risen to 9,073,509, and the official estimate as of mid-2025 was 9,563,130 (comprising 4,751,880 males and 4,811,250 females).
+This population is increasing by almost 100,000 persons per year.

+The capital and largest city is Makassar, which had nearly 1.5m inhabitants in 2025, while the Makassar metropolitan area had more than twice that population.
+Other large urban areas were Palopo (with 198,530 people), Parepare (with 163,400 people) and Watampone (with about 156,000 people), although the last-named is not administered as a city but comprises three separately-administered districts within Bone Regency.

 The main ethnic groups in South Sulawesi are the Buginese, Makassarese and Torajan.
 The economy of the province is based on agriculture, fishing, and the mining of gold, magnesium, iron, and other metals.
 The pinisi, a traditional Indonesian two-masted sailing ship, is still used widely by the Buginese and Makassarese, mostly for inter-insular transportation, cargo, and fishing purposes within the Indonesian archipelago.

 During the golden era of the spice trade, from the 15th to 19th centuries, South Sulawesi served as the gateway to the Maluku Islands.
 There were several small kingdoms, including two prominent ones, the kingdom of Makassar and the Bugis kingdom Bone.
 The Dutch East India Company (VOC) began operating in the region in the 17th century.
 VOC later allied with the Bugis prince, Arung Palakka, and they defeated the kingdom of Makassar.
 The king of Makassar, Sultan Hasanuddin was forced to sign a treaty that greatly reduced the power of Bungaya Gowa.